AIIRLab-USM/multimodal-sentiment-analysis/README.md

 1. **Image-only**: A Vision Transformer (ViT) classifies emotion directly from artwork images.
 2. **Caption-only**: We generate affective captions using LLaVA and classify them using a fine-tuned BERT model.
-3. **Multimodal Fusion**: Language and vision embeddings are concatenated and passed through an MLP for classification.
+3. **Multimodal Fusion**: Language and vision embeddings are fused with attention and passed through an MLP for classification.

 ---